ostelco/ostelco-core/ocsgw/README.md

 About the project
 =================

-This project makes it possible to connect the Gy interface from a GGSN/P-GW to this OCS Gateway.
+This project makes it possible to connect the Gy interface from a GGSN/P-GW to this OCS gateway.
 The gateway will parse the Diameter traffic and pass it through to another component.
-Currently this support a gRPC and a local adapter.
+Currently this support a gRPC or a local adapter.

+The Local adapter will accept all Credit-Control-Requests and send a Credit-Control-Answer that grant any service unit requested.

+The gRPC adapter will translate the Credit-Control-Request to gRPC and forward this to your gRPC server.

-Note that this project does not is not implement a full Online Charging System.
+Note that this project does not implement a full Online Charging System.

 The project is built on RestComm jDiameter Stack